CoffeaTeam/lpcjobqueue/README.md

 lpcjobqueue
 ===========
-A dask-jobqueue plugin for the LPC Condor queue designed to work with the `coffea-dask` singularity image.
+A dask-jobqueue plugin for the LPC Condor queue designed to work with the `coffea-dask` apptainer image.

 __For users of LXPLUS:__ a similar implementation is available in https://github.com/cernops/dask-lxplus